minhqdao/run-f/README.md

 use run_f, only: run
 ```

-Run `fpm build` to download the dependency.
+Run `fpm build` to download and compile the dependency.

 ## Tests